 Fortunately, tools exist today that make it much easier to stay on top of tasks.

 How can meeting leaders better manage meeting tasks and action items, ensuring critical next steps happen?
 What can they do during a meeting, before everyone parts ways, to keep the momentum going?

 Here, we’ll break the answer down with seven simple tips.

 Decision-making meetings without follow-through are a waste of team members’ time.

-Decision-making meetings without action accomplish little more than wasting team members’ time.
-Gathering everyone together for a meeting takes resources and logistics commitments.
+Gathering everyone together for a meeting takes resources and logistical commitments.
 To make it worth the effort, attendees need to leave with clear action items and an understanding of how their assigned action item helps to reach larger goals.

-Action items are the next steps necessary to meet goals after a meeting.
-They can be handled or easily led by a single person, and are typically created when decisions are made in a meeting about how to execute a plan or work towards a goal.
+Action items are the next steps necessary to achieve your goals after a meeting.
+They can be handled or easily led by a single person.
+They are typically created when decisions are made in a meeting about how to execute a plan or work towards a goal. ✅

 Because action items are created in the midst of a meeting, it’s important for meeting leaders to document them in real-time and ensure they are managed for follow-up.
 After all, if no one executes on an action item, then the next steps towards a goal are never taken!

 When checking off meeting tasks, creating action items, and taking next steps to conquer the world (or whatever your organization’s goal is), keep these tips in mind to raise your chances of success. 👇

 How do you write action items that are set up for success?
 Start by using a meeting action item template such as this one: